-Short-term investments include (i) wealth management products issued by commercial banks or other financial institutions with variable interest rates indexed to the performance of underlying assets within one year; and (ii) a foreign currency forward contract sold by a commercial bank.
+Short-term investments include (i) wealth management products issued by commercial banks or other financial institutions with non-guaranteed principal and variable interest rates indexed to the performance of underlying assets within one year; and (ii) a foreign currency forward contract sold by a commercial bank.
 These investments are stated at fair value.
+The Company classifies wealth management products as trading securities given the securities are purchased for the purpose of selling them in the near term.
 Changes in fair value of wealth management products is included in interest income and fair value changes of the foreign currency forward contracts are presented in "Fair value change in foreign currency forward contract" in the consolidated statements of operations and comprehensive loss.